ML4BM-Lab/Functional-cart-atlas/README.md

 └─ Code used to generate all figures and tables for the manuscript (main and supplementary).

 4_New_Data_Integration/
-└─ Workflow to incorporate new datasets into the atlas (from data preprocessing to scArches-scANVI model transfer - *Example with Jordana's dataset*).
+└─ Workflow to incorporate new datasets into the atlas (from data preprocessing to scArches-scANVI model transfer - Example with Jordana's dataset).

 5_Atlas_Sharing/
-└─ Scripts and configurations for atlas distribution resources (ShinyCell app, scVI-hub model).
+└─ Scripts and configurations for atlas distribution resources (ShinyCell app, scVI-hub model, UCSC Cell Browser).
 ```

 ## 👀 Overview